 The amounts due to related parties represent amounts due to directors and officers or companies which have directors in common, or in which the directors have significant influence and interests.
-These amounts are unsecured, non- interest bearing and are due within twelve months.
+These amounts are unsecured, non-interest bearing and are due within twelve months.
 The promissory notes are interest bearing at 5.0% per annum.
-The unpaid principal amount together with any accrued and unpaid interest, shall become due and payable in full on or before December 31, 2021.
+The unpaid principal amount, and accrued and unpaid interest, was due and payable in full on or before December 31, 2022.
 No demand for repayment has been made.
+During the year ended December 31, 2022, the Company accrued interest of \$2,500 on the Promissory note (2021 - \$2,500).